-located at 609 trent drive in the historic wild bull's pizza building, MoBo is home to three artists: joe galas, dianne freund and renee leverty.
+located at 609 trent drive in the historic wild bull's pizza building, MoBo is home to two artists: joe galas and dianne freund.

-We are happy to help others who wish to host their own events, public or private: see info below and please contact us for this.
+We are happy to share our space with others who wish to host their own events, public or private: see info below and please contact us for this.

 on FB: address below.